IS IT SAFE TO TRAVEL TO CANCUN IN 2025?

-Whether it’s for Spring Break or another sun-filled vacation, travelers ask, “Is it safe to travel to Cancun?”
+Whether it’s for Spring Break or a sun-filled vacation, travelers ask, “Is it safe to travel to Cancun?”

 The answer is generally a definite “yes.”
 But Cancun’s size and popularity makes it hard to generalize.